jlramosr/graphql-prisma-challenge/README.md

 * **nif**: only visible for users of the Company.
 * **users**: only visible for users of the Company.

-Deploy the PRISMA API, check your feature with the GrahpQL API Playground (*localhost:4000*)
+Deploy the PRISMA API and check your feature with the GrahpQL API Playground from *localhost:4000*

 When you finish, push the branch to a public repository and file a pull request.